subquery/documentation/docs/subquery_network/testnet/indexers/install-indexer-linux.md

 - `coordinator_service`
 - `coordinator_proxy`

-::: note
+::: info Note
-Reach project you start indexing will create 2 extra containers `node_qm----------` and `query_qm----------` that has the 13 first characters of the project's Qm-hash.
+Each project you start indexing will create 2 extra containers `node_qm----------` and `query_qm----------` that has the 13 first characters of the project's Qm-hash.
 :::

 Now, check the service status: